radiantlogic-v8/documentation-ia-product/documentation/best-practice/01-installation-and-deployment/index.md

 # Best practice for installation and deployment

-The following pages include Brainwave's **Best Practices** to follow when deploying and configuring a project.
+The following pages include **Best Practices** to follow when deploying and configuring a project.

 ## Technical configuration